dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/property-animation-techniques-overview.md

  Because there are many different scenarios for animating properties, WPF provides several approaches for animating properties.

- For each approach, the following table indicates whether it can be used per-instance, in styles, in control templates, or in data templates; whether it can be used in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)]; and whether the approach enables you to interactively control the animation.
+ For each approach, the following table indicates whether it can be used per-instance, in styles, in control templates, or in data templates; whether it can be used in XAML; and whether the approach enables you to interactively control the animation.
 "Per-Instance" refers to the technique of applying an animation or storyboard directly to instances of an object, rather than in a style, control template, or data template.

 |Animation technique|Scenarios|Supports XAML|Interactively controllable|
 |-------------------------|---------------|-------------------|--------------------------------|